r-lib/downlit/README.md

 ## Features

-downlit has two slightly different highlighting/linking engines, one for multiline code blocks (focussed primarily on highlighting), and one for inline code (focussed primarily on highlighting).
+downlit has two slightly different highlighting/linking engines, one for multiline code blocks (focussed primarily on highlighting), and one for inline code (focussed primarily on linking).

 Multiline code blocks have: